astropy/astropy-APEs/APE6.rst

 well as complex metadata structures.
 YAML also lends itself to simple table modifications by humans in a plain text editor.

 The reference Python implementation in ``astropy.io.ascii`` is relatively straightforward and will provide a significant benefit of allowing text serialization of most astropy Table objects, persistent storage, and subsequent interchange with other users.

+Although developed in the context of Astropy, there is nothing astronomy-specific in this format and it could be useful for other domains or languages.
+However, promoting that is beyond the scope of this APE.

 Existing standards
 --------------------